Bill Medley: Career outside the Righteous Brothers

 Medley has also had a moderately successful solo career.
 In 1968, Medley first recorded "I Can't Make It Alone" written by Carole King, but the song failed to make much of an impact.
 The following singles, "Brown Eyed Woman" written by Mann and Weil, and "Peace, Brother, Peace" both performed better, and were top 40 pop hits.
 In 1969, he won second place at the Festival Internacional da Canção (FIC) in Rio de Janeiro with the song "Evie" by Jimmy Webb.
 Medley performed "Hey Jude" at the 1969 Grammy Awards, and was then signed to A&M Records, which released a number of his records.
 One of his recordings, "Freedom and Fear" from Michel Colombier's album Wings, was nominated for a Grammy in 1972.

 Medley released several solo albums during the 1970s and 1980s.
 He enjoyed a resurgence in his career in the 1980s.

+In 1979, his song "I Want To Make You Smile" was recorded by Kenny Rogers for his self titled album "Kenny" which included the global hit Coward of the County with "I Want To Make You Smile" placed on the b-side.

-He released the album Sweet Thunder in 1980, containing a version of "Don't Know Much", which was originally written and performed by Barry Mann the same year.
+Medley then released the album Sweet Thunder in 1980, containing a version of "Don't Know Much", which was originally written and performed by Barry Mann the same year.
 He signed with Planet Records in 1982 and later with RCA Records.
 In 1984 and 1985, he charted five singles on the country charts, the biggest of these being the top 20 country hit "I Still Do", which also crossed over to the Adult Contemporary chart, and later became a cult hit with the Carolina Beach/Shag dance-club circuit.
 One of Medley's minor entries, "All I Need to Know", was later recorded as "Don't Know Much" in a Grammy-winning duet by Linda Ronstadt and Aaron Neville; this was a long-running No. 2 Hot 100 and No. 1 Adult Contemporary hit in 1989–90.